donejs/donejs/docs/guide.md

 ## Setup

+*Before getting started you might want to check out the [OperatingSystems] guide to make sure you have all of the prerequisites.*

 In this section, we will install DoneJS and generate a new application.
 To get started, let's install the DoneJS command line utility globally:

 ```